Licence Checker England

 Research notes

 This is a re-designation of the original scheme which ran 1 March 2018 to 28 February 2023.
 The first scheme removed over 3,000 serious health and safety hazards from licensed properties.
 Third-party data (Kamma, July 2025) reports 58% of properties initially failed inspections but 98% achieved compliance after intervention.
 The council holds a map of the selective licensing area and a list of included streets as downloadable PDFs.
-Enforcement includes criminal prosecution, civil penalties up to £30,000 per property, and rent repayment orders up to 12 months.
+Enforcement includes criminal prosecution, civil penalties per property, and rent repayment order action may be possible.
+Tenants or local authorities may be able to apply for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.
 Non-resident landlords must appoint a UK-resident representative as licence holder.
 Property types covered: All privately rented properties within the designated Bootle area, including single-family rented houses and flats, converted and purpose-built blocks of flats, and all types of HMOs as defined under Sections 254 and 257 of the Housing Act 2004 (except those meeting the prescribed description for Mandatory HMO Licensing).
 Exemptions or exclusions: Owner-occupied properties (main residence) properties let to tenants of registered housing providers (housing associations) care homes and similar facilities properties subject to management orders and exemption notices properties requiring Mandatory HMO licensing host families for foreign students studying short periods homes with lodgers student accommodation directly managed by educational institutions.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.